Events

 Session 2: Education and life skills

-The second session in the Building Safe Futures webinar series will explore education as a critical pathway to preventing childhood sexual violence.
+The second session in the Building Safe Futures webinar series explores education as a critical pathway to preventing childhood sexual violence.

 Evidence from the Building Safe Futures review highlights the impact of education-based interventions.
 Comprehensive sexuality education, life skills programmes, and school-based violence prevention initiatives are associated with improved understanding of consent, bodily autonomy, and healthy relationships.